Colonial Secretary's papers 1822-1877

 Moreton Bay Settlement

-The correspondence relates to administrative matters of the settlement including licencing, sentencing, land sales, invoicing, payment of staff, requests for increases to wages, appointments of magistrates, justices of the peace and returning officers.
-Also includes references to a government competition for best sample of cotton grown in New South Wales, management of the Brisbane Goal, the Cleveland jetty and the Brisbane School of Arts and Sciences.
+The records also refer to a government competition for the best sample of cotton grown in New South Wales; the management of the Brisbane Gaol; works associated with the Cleveland Jetty; and matters concerning the Brisbane School of Arts and Sciences.

 Interactions with First Nations People